ncatlab/nlab-content/pages/5/4/2/6/16245/content.md

 One possibility (sometimes called the **inclusion interpretation** of subtyping) is based on the idea of interpreting types as _properties_ of terms (what is also sometimes called "types &#224; la Curry", or the _extrinsic_ view of typing).
 Under this interpretation, the subsumption rule can be read more or less literally, as asserting that if $e$ satisfies the property $A$, and $A$ entails $B$, then $e$ also satisfies the property $B$.
 One potential drawback of this interpretation, though, is that it commits you to giving a semantics to "untyped" terms (or at least commits you to a two-layer approach, where terms are assumed to be typed in some pre-existing type system).

 A different possibility (sometimes called the **coercion interpretation** of subtyping) is to read the subsumption rule as introducing an implicit coercion from $A$ to $B$.
 Under this interpretation, subtyping can be seen as simply providing a convenient shorthand notation, when having to write out these coercions explicitly would be too burdensome.
-However, this interpretation introduces a subtle issue of _coherence_: if there is more than one way of deriving the subtyping judgment $A \le B$, we need to know that all of these result in equivalent coercions from $A$ to $B$.
+This interpretation allows one to maintain an "intrinsic" ("&#224; la Church") view of typing, but on the other hand it introduces a subtle issue of _coherence_: if there is more than one way of deriving the subtyping judgment $A \le B$, we need to know that all of these result in equivalent coercions from $A$ to $B$.

 ### In dependent type theory